webatvantage/Responsive-Background-Images/README.md

 * (!Note the script intializes automatically when loaded, use this when you need manual initialization) */
 ResponsiveBackgrounds.init();

+/*
+* Manually add a resize handler that sets the corresponding src on breakpoint change
+* (!This is executed on intialization, use this only when you need manual initialization) */
+ResponsiveBackgrounds.addResizeEvent();

+// Remove existing resize handler ResponsiveBackgrounds.removeResizeEvent();

 // Get current breakpoint
 console.log(ResponsiveBackgrounds.currentBreakpoint());